final-gene/docker-hub-box-builder/README.md

     finalgene/box-builder build
 ```

-For further information take a look at the [box2 example application](https://github.com/box-project/box2-example).
+For further information take a look at the [box documentation](https://github.com/box-project/box).

 ## Quick reference
 * **Where to get help:**